kevh-ppl/balrog/README.md

 # Balrog
-### An attempt to learn about Linux/OSS programming.
+### First, this is an attempt to learn about Linux/OSS programming.
-### My idea is a utility that provides an easy all in one utility to protect your system from a USB vector attack.
+### Then, a simple all-in-one utility to protect your system (if I manage to finish it).

 Dios, ayúdame.